-- (a) Full removal expenses provisions shall be paid to teachers on taking up permanent positions in an area schoolare also payable having completed (iii) subject to the completion of two years' continuous service in a permanent position in an area school, and on moving out of an area school to another permanent position in the education service. - (ab) Where a teacher is entitled to removal expense provisions to or from an area school and also promotion or first permanent appointment, removal expenses are paid under the area school provisions and the other entitlements are absorbed. - (eb) Where a teacher is entitled to removal expense provisions both to and from an area school in the course of one move, only one entitlement under the Area School provisions may be claimed and any other entitlement is absorbed. - (cd) Where a teacher requires the transfer of effects and transit insurance, the teacher must use the provider contracted by the Ministry of Education | Te Tāhuhu o te Mātauranga.
+- (a) Full removal expenses provisions shall be paid to teachers on taking up permanent positions in an area school subject to the completion of two years' continuous service in a permanent position in an area school, and on moving out of an area school to another permanent position in the education service. - (b) Where a teacher is entitled to removal expense provisions to or from an area school and also promotion or first permanent appointment, removal expenses are paid under the area school provisions and the other entitlements are absorbed. - (c) Where a teacher is entitled to removal expense provisions both to and from an area school in the course of one move, only one entitlement under the Area School provisions may be claimed and any other entitlement is absorbed. - (d) Where a teacher requires the transfer of effects and transit insurance, the teacher must use the provider contracted by the Ministry of Education.